Gabriel-Benavidez/GChat/doc/WHY_NPCHAT.md

 - Simple, clean interface with no distractions

 ## 💻 Open Source
-BookChat is completely open source.
+NPChat is completely open source.
 You can see exactly how it works and even contribute improvements if you want.
 No black boxes, no surprises.

 ## 🌟 Why It's Different From...